-

 Midnight Engineer’s Forum

-We don’t get a chance to talk much with the other conference participants throughout the year, so I’ve put together a forum on Yahoo Groups to see if it will help.
+We don’t get a chance to talk much with the other conference participants throughout the year, so I’ve put together a forum on Yahoo Groups.
 If discussions about entrepreneurship, tech startups, and free agent engineering appeal to you, perhaps you’d like to join the group.

 Entconnect 2008 Recap